 In May 2017, the Company's shareholders approved its 2017 Stock Incentive Plan ("2017 Plan") after its 2007 Stock Incentive Plan ("2007 Plan") had expired in March 2017.
 The 2017 Plan provides for the grant of non-qualified stock options and incentive stock options to purchase shares of the Company's common stock and for the grant of restricted and unrestricted shares.
 The 2017 Plan provides for the issuance of 3,750,000 shares of common stock.
-All of the Company's employees and any subsidiary employees (including officers and directors who are also employees), as well as all of the Company's nonemployee directors and other consultants, advisors and other persons who provide services to the Company are eligible to receive incentive awards under the 2017 Plan.
-Generally, stock options and restricted stock issued under the 2017 Plan vest over a period of one to four years from the date of grant.
+As of June 30, 2023, approximately 5,000 shares remain available for issuance.
+In May 2023, the Company's shareholders approved its 2023 Stock Incentive Plan ("2023 Plan").
+The 2023 plan provides for the issuance of 2,000,000 shares of commons stock.
+All employees and employees of any subsidiary (including officers and directors who are also employees), as well as all of the nonemployee directors and other consultants, advisors and other persons who provide services to the Company are eligible to receive incentive awards under the 2017 Plan and 2023 Plan.
+Generally, stock options and restricted stock issued under the 2017 Plan and 2023 Plan vest over a period of one to four years from the date of grant.

-The following table summarizes the stock-based compensation expense recorded in the Company's results of operations during the three months ended March 31, 2023 and 2022 for stock options and restricted stock granted under the Company's incentive plans (in thousands):
+The following table summarizes the stock-based compensation expense recorded in the Company's results of operations during the three and six months ended June 30, 2023 and 2022 for stock options and restricted stock granted under the Company's incentive plans (in thousands):